MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/New-MgBookingBusinessService.md

   - `[UniqueId <String>]`: For internal use only.
   - `[UniqueIdType <String>]`: locationUniqueIdType

-DEFAULTREMINDERS <IMicrosoftGraphBookingReminder\[]>: The default set of reminders for an appointment of this service.
+`DEFAULTREMINDERS <IMicrosoftGraphBookingReminder[]>`: The default set of reminders for an appointment of this service.
 The value of this property is available only when reading this bookingService by its ID.
   - `[Message <String>]`: The message in the reminder.
   - `[Offset <TimeSpan?>]`: The amount of time before the start of an appointment that the reminder should be sent.
 It's denoted in ISO 8601 format.
-  - `[Recipients <String>]`:
+  - `[Recipients <String>]`: bookingReminderRecipients

-INPUTOBJECT `<IBookingsIdentity>`: Identity Parameter
+`INPUTOBJECT <IBookingsIdentity>`: Identity Parameter
   - `[BookingAppointmentId <String>]`: The unique identifier of bookingAppointment
   - `[BookingBusinessId <String>]`: The unique identifier of bookingBusiness
   - `[BookingCurrencyId <String>]`: The unique identifier of bookingCurrency
   - `[BookingCustomQuestionId <String>]`: The unique identifier of bookingCustomQuestion
   - `[BookingCustomerBaseId <String>]`: The unique identifier of bookingCustomerBase
-  - `[BookingCustomerId <String>]`: The unique identifier of bookingCustomer
   - `[BookingServiceId <String>]`: The unique identifier of bookingService
   - `[BookingStaffMemberBaseId <String>]`: The unique identifier of bookingStaffMemberBase
-  - `[BookingStaffMemberId <String>]`: The unique identifier of bookingStaffMember
-  - `[BusinessScenarioId <String>]`: The unique identifier of businessScenario
-  - `[BusinessScenarioTaskId <String>]`: The unique identifier of businessScenarioTask
-  - `[PlannerPlanConfigurationLocalizationId <String>]`: The unique identifier of plannerPlanConfigurationLocalization

-SCHEDULINGPOLICY `<IMicrosoftGraphBookingSchedulingPolicy>`: This type represents the set of policies that dictate how bookings can be created in a Booking Calendar.
+`SCHEDULINGPOLICY <IMicrosoftGraphBookingSchedulingPolicy>`: This type represents the set of policies that dictate how bookings can be created in a Booking Calendar.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AllowStaffSelection <Boolean?>]`: True if to allow customers to choose a specific person for the booking.
   - `[MaximumAdvance <TimeSpan?>]`: Maximum number of days in advance that a booking can be made.
 It follows the ISO 8601 format.